grafana/grafana-app-sdk/docs/tutorials/yolo-docs/crd-based/README.md

 make local/up
 ```

+Once the cluster has initialized, press the SPACEBAR key to open the Tilt console in your browser and check on the status.

+Note: If you see a warning triangle next to the Grafana component, you may need to modify the `local/config.yaml` file to use `image:grafana-enterprise:12.0.0` instead of `main`.
+This is a known bug and is being fixed.

-Wait for the cluster to initialize, then deploy the plugin:
+Next deploy the plugin:

 ```bash
 make local/deploy_plugin